bytecodealliance/cargo-component/docs/design/registries.md

   * `package` - the name of the component package to use when publishing to a component registry; required to publish.

-  * `targets` - a target world for the component being authored; this causes bindings to be generated for the specified world's imports and exports.
+  * `target` - a target world for the component being authored; this causes bindings to be generated for the specified world's imports and exports.

-  See below for more information on the `targets` field.
+    See the [target field](#the-target-field) section below for more information.

 * `[package.metadata.component.dependencies]`

   This table contains information about component dependencies.

+  Each entry in the table must reference a WebAssembly component.

+  An import will be added for each component dependency in the world that the component targets.

-  The dependencies may come from a component registry or from local wit documents and components.
+  The dependencies may come from a component registry or local components.

   Specifying dependencies from a registry is done in the general form of: